KWFredShi/KWFredShi.github.io/_pages/about.md

 I am Kaiwen Shi, currently a rising senior at Vanderbilt University.
 I am interested in general mathematics and how it manifests in machine learning algorithms.
 I am now learning optimal transport theory with Dr.Soheil Kolouri.

+The website now is still preliminary.
+Ignore everything in the projects and publictions sections as they are only templates.

 Contact me anytime.